Franziska Schirrmacher, M. Sc.

-Inverse problems play a central role for many classical computer vision and image processing tasks.
-Many inverse problems are ill-posed, and hence require a prior to regularize the solution space.
-A key challenge in research on image processing is to find suited priors to represent natural images.
+A key challenge in research on image processing is to find suited priors for inverse problems to represent natural images.
 We propose the Adaptive Quantile Sparse Image (AQuaSI) prior.
 It is based on a quantile filter, can be used as a joint filter on guidance data, and be readily plugged into a wide range of numerical optimization algorithms.
 We demonstrate the efficacy of the proposed prior in joint RGB/depth upsampling, on RGB/NIR image restoration, and in a comparison with related regularization by denoising approaches.

-- Hoppe, E., Thamm, F., Körzdörfer, G., Syben, C., Schirrmacher, F., Nittka, M.,...
-Maier, A. (2019).
+- Hoppe, E., Thamm, F., Körzdörfer, G., Schirrmacher, F., Nittka, M., Pfeuffer, J.,...
+Syben-Leisner, C. (2019).
 Magnetic Resonance Fingerprinting Reconstruction Using Recurrent Neural Networks.
 In Rainer Röhrig, Harald Binder, Hans-Ulrich Prokosch, Ulrich Sax, Irene Schmidtmann, Susanne Stolpe, Antonia Zapf (Eds.), German Medical Data Sciences: Shaping Change – Creative Solutions for Innovative Medicine. (pp. 126-133).
 IOS Press.

 - Schirrmacher, F., Köhler, T., & Riess, C. (2018).
 Adaptive Quantile Sparse Image (AQuaSI) Prior for Inverse Imaging Problems.